stefanbesler/struckig/documentation/userguide/installation.md

 >   * Minimum values for velocity and acceleration
 >   * Synchronization options for multiple axes
 >   * Control mode to calculate velocity profiles instead of position profiles for a controlled stop or variable-frequency-drives (VFD)

+> [!NOTE]
+> Compiling the library yourself and as .library instead of .compiled-library will make some internal variables available to you.
+While this may facilates debugging
+> for tinkers , the compiled-library has purposly stripped to the variables and application engineer may find useful.